openspending/fiscal-data-package/spec/index.md

 It is common for classifications to be hierarchical and have different levels.
 For example, a functional classification might include a top-level of "Healthcare" and a sub-level under "Healthcare" of "Hospitals".

-This hierarchical structure of the classification can be recorded in the mapping using the keyword `parent`.
+This hierarchical structure of the classification can be recorded using the keyword `parent`.
 The `parent` keyword is used within an attribute definition to reference another attribute in the same dimension that is the parent of the first attribute.
 Here is an example:

 ```
 "your-classification": {